RSS

 In general, it can be noted that the global air transportation market of passengers has practically improved in two years and has again gone into growth.
 Although at the end of 2017, the pre-crisis growth rate (2007 - 8.8%) has not yet reached.
 The main reason can be called the deterioration of the general geopolitical situation in the world associated with wars in the Middle East.

 As for the forecasts for the development of the global market for 2018, according to forecasts of UNWTO (World Tourism Organization), the total passenger traffic of airlines around the world in 2018 may increase by 10%.
 The main reason for such a sharp growth of the market over the past 10 years, they consider the global economic recovery, which will affect the high demand for international and local tourism.
-Analysts at Uniteller (Uniteller Platform) The pre-processing settlement center is less optimistic in its forecasts and believe that the global passenger air transportation market will grow by no more than 7-8% in 2018.
+Analysts at Uniteller (Uniteller Platform) Pre-Processing Settlement Center (PRC) are less optimistic in their forecasts and believe that the global passenger air transportation market will grow by no more than 7-8% in 2018.
 Thus, it can be expected that the global passenger traffic by the end of 2018 will amount to 4.3-4.5 billion people.

 Notes